-- 7. 8.
+7.8.
 Agricultural uses: means the growing of crops, including nursery, biomass, and horticultural crops; raising of livestock; raising of other animals for food, fur or fibre, including poultry and fish; aquaculture; apiaries; agri-forestry; maple syrup production; and associated on-farm buildings and structures, including, but not limited to livestock facilities, manure storages, value-retaining facilities, and accommodation for full-time farm labour when the size and nature of the operation requires additional employment.
-(Source: PPS 2014 2020) - 9.
-Agri-food network: Within the agricultural system, a network that includes elements important to the viability of the agri-food sector such as regional infrastructure and transportation networks; on-farm buildings and infrastructure; agricultural services, farm markets, distributors, and primary processing; and vibrant, agriculture-supportive communities. - 8.-10.
+(Source: PPS 2014 2020)

+9. Agri-food network: Within the agricultural system, a network that includes elements important to the viability of the agri-food sector such as regional infrastructure and transportation networks; on-farm buildings and infrastructure; agricultural services, farm markets, distributors, and primary processing; and vibrant, agriculture-supportive communities.

+8.-10.
 Agri-tourism uses: means those farm-related tourism uses, including limited accommodation such as a bed and breakfast, that promote the enjoyment, education or activities related to the farm operation.
-(Source: PPS 2014 2020) - 9.
-11. Agriculture-related uses: means those farm-related commercial and farm-related industrial uses that are directly related to farm operations in the area, support agriculture, benefit from being in close proximity to farm operations, and provide direct products and/or services to farm operations as a primary activity.
-(Source: PPS 2014 2020) - 79.
-81. On-farm diversified uses: means uses that are secondary to the principal agricultural use of the property, and are limited in area.
+(Source: PPS 2014 2020)

+9. 11.
+Agriculture-related uses: means those farm-related commercial and farm-related industrial uses that are directly related to farm operations in the area, support agriculture, benefit from being in close proximity to farm operations, and provide direct products and/or services to farm operations as a primary activity.
+(Source: PPS 2014 2020)

+79. 81.
+On-farm diversified uses: means uses that are secondary to the principal agricultural use of the property, and are limited in area.
 On-farm diversified uses include, but are not limited to, home occupations, home industries, agri-tourism uses, and uses that produce value-added agricultural products.
 Ground-mounted solar facilities are permitted in prime agricultural areas, including specialty crop areas, only as on-farm diversified uses.
-(Source: PPS 2020) - 88.
-90. Prime agricultural land: means specialty crop areas and/or Canada Land Inventory Class 1, 2, and 3 lands, as amended from time to time, in this order of priority for protection.
+(Source: PPS 2020)

+88. 90.
+Prime agricultural land: means specialty crop areas and/or Canada Land Inventory Class 1, 2, and 3 lands, as amended from time to time, in this order of priority for protection.
 (Source: PPS, 20142020).

-SCHEDULE 'A' to OPA 5

-RECOMMENDATION Prime Agricult

-Prime Agriculture

-ATURAL FEATURES

-NATURAL FEATURES

-Provincially Significant Wetlands

-- Active/Abandoned Railway

-DRAFT

-The information displayed on this map has been compiled from various sources.
-While every effort has been made to accurately depict the information, this map should not be relied on as being a precise indicator of locations.

-Copyright

-United Counties of Leeds and Grenville, 2024.

-All rights reserved.

-May not be reproduced without permission.

-This is not survey data.

-PLANSCAPE

-BUILDING COMMUNITY THROUGH PLANNING

-January 2024

-July 29, 2022 Request for Proposals issued in compliance with Purchasing Bylaw Email to all local municipalities providing background August 26, 2022 information and requesting interest in being on the Technical Advisory Group (TAG) October 3, 2022 Contract entered to retain Planscape November 1, 2022 Project kick-off with Planning staff December 6, 2022 Meeting with consulting team and Planning staff to discuss methodology as per OMAFRA document December 12, 2022 First Technical Advisory Group meeting held - overview of study - members are self-identified local municipalities, Counties staff, ministries, OFA representatives December 12, 2022 Public Open House held with consultants, Planning staff and public - study approach and draft soils mapping December 13, 2022 Emails to all local municipalities advising them of Open House results and requesting the municipality review the early mapping to identify local farms operating successfully January 4, 2023 PAC presentation by consulting team - overview of study and methodology Update to TAG and non-TAG municipalities on status February 8, 2023 February 8, 2023 PAC report on Agricultural Area Review Study - follow up answers to questions from January PAC meeting (also provided to local planners and TAG members) Meeting with Ontario Federation of Agriculture - Grenville March 3, 2023 group Meeting with Ontario Federation of Agriculture - Leeds group March 24, 2023 May 9, 2023 Survey launched on-line
+Request for Proposals issued in compliance with Purchasing By-July 29, 2022 law August 26, 2022 Email to all local municipalities providing background information and requesting interest in being on the Technical Advisory Group (TAG) October 3, 2022 Contract entered to retain Planscape November 1, 2022 Project kick-off with Planning staff December 6, 2022 Meeting with consulting team and Planning staff to discuss methodology as per OMAFRA document December 12, 2022 First Technical Advisory Group meeting held - overview of study - members are self-identified local municipalities, Counties staff, ministries, OFA representatives December 12, 2022 Public Open House held with consultants, Planning staff and public - study approach and draft soils mapping December 13, 2022 Emails to all local municipalities advising them of Open House results and requesting the municipality review the early mapping to identify local farms operating successfully January 4, 2023 PAC presentation by consulting team - overview of study and methodology February 8, 2023 Update to TAG and non-TAG municipalities on status February 8, 2023 PAC report on Agricultural Area Review Study - follow up answers to questions from January PAC meeting (also provided to local planners and TAG members) March 3, 2023 Meeting with Ontario Federation of Agriculture - Grenville group March 24, 2023 Meeting with Ontario Federation of Agriculture - Leeds group May 9, 2023 Survey launched on-line